joanpablo/reactive_forms/README.md

 # Reactive Forms

-This is a model driven approach to handling form inputs and validations, heavily inspired in Angular's Reactive Forms
+This is a model driven approach to handling form inputs and validations, heavily inspired in Angular's Reactive Forms.

 ## Getting Started

-For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+For help getting started with Flutter, view the [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.